ConsultingMD/blog/source/_posts/2015-02-23-running-local-coreos-workers.markdown

 ---
 We're working with CoreOS here, both in the cloud and locally.
 For 24/7 workloads, local servers are far more cost effective than "big iron"-type instances in the cloud, like c3.8xlarge or r3.8xlarge.
 These can be around
-$2/hour, so running locally for things like continuous integration can pay back in a month of less.
+$2/hour, so running locally for things like continuous integration can pay back in a month or less.

 Here's how to boot a local worker using a CoreOS USB image and have it upgrade automatically.

 ### Make a bootable USB from the stock CoreOS image.

-- Insert your USB stick and make note of the device, here `/dev/sdb`.
+- Insert your USB stick and make note of the device, here we're using `/dev/sdb`.
-- Download the stable CoreOS iso.
+- Download the stable CoreOS .iso.
 Later, in you cloud-config, you can choose from stable, beta, or alpha.
 ```
 wget http://stable.release.core-os.net/amd64-usr/current/coreos_production_iso_image.iso
 ```

-- Your cloud-config should be available on the web.
+- Your cloud-config that we'll create below will be available on the web.
 Create a `syslinux.cfg` that knows where it is:

 ```
 cat <<EOF > syslinux.cfg